dcond007/Windows-Auto-Theme-Switching/README.md

 # Windows Automatic Theme Switching
 Windows OS does not include automatic theme switching.
 This guide will show you how to program auto theming via a task schedule.
-* Note: Two different tasks will be created, one to enable light mode, and another to enable dark mode.
+* Note: This guide shows the creation of one task.
+Two are needed for active dark/light mode switching.

 ### Open Task Scheduler